Jay-Plumb/Node/moduleExportsTechniques/readme.md

+### Module.exports

-### Techniques used that aways involve the use of module.exports.
+Techniques used that always involve the use of module.exports.